 Now that you have sufficient information about the Facebook user, you can compare it with any person you doubt.
 Just make a list of people you know using the said mobile phone or computer system.
 If you happen to know the person with same device configurations, then you have successfully tracked that Facebook users location.

 Sometimes you might have doubt on some people who might be behind the fake profile in question.
 But you have no idea about what computer system they are using.
 In this situation, you make a list of possible suspects and create separate ‘IP tracking’ links for each of them.

 Once these people click on their respective tracking links, list down their user agents and corresponding IP address.
 Now compare each of them with the fake Facebook users Information.
 If there is a match, You Win!.
-Note that in rare situations the IP address may not match since some internet providers registers users with new IP every time they connect to the internet.
+Note that in rare situations the IP address may not match since some internet providers register users with new IP every time they connect to the internet.

-Goto the above website and enter the Facebook users IP address and click ‘search’.
+Go to the above website and enter the Facebook users IP address and click ‘search’.
 Once it traces the IP address, it will show you a list of information that will contain Location, Latitude & Longitude, ISP, Domain (ISP name) and other information which might not be relevant.

 Once you know the ISP name, go back and match it with all the people you doubted.
-If any of the person has the same ISP provider, then he might be the possible culprit (IP addresses might not match since ISP provides dynamic IP these days).
+If any of the people has the same ISP provider, then he might be the possible culprit (IP addresses might not match since ISP provides dynamic IP these days).